chinapedia/wikipedia.abstract.en/Page/Signals_intelligence.md

 :# TACDB: platform lists, sorted by nomenclature, which contain links to the C-E equipment complement of each platform, with links to the parametric data for each piece of equipment, military unit lists and their subordinate units with equipment used by each unit.

-JSC-Databases-and-Flow.GIF For example, several voice transmitters might be identified as the command net (i.e., top commander and direct reports) in a tank battalion or tank-heavy task force.
+For example, several voice transmitters might be identified as the command net (i.e., top commander and direct reports) in a tank battalion or tank-heavy task force.
 Another set of transmitters might identify the logistic net for that same unit.
 An inventory of ELINT sources might identify the medium- and long-range counter-artillery radars in a given area.

 Signals intelligence units will identify changes in the EOB, which might indicate enemy unit movement, changes in command relationships, and increases or decreases in capability.